Thanthou/mobiledetailhub/docs/audits/FLOW_AUDIT.md

 ## Recommendations

+1. ⚠️ PRIORITY: Investigate 13 unreachable files
-1. Review unreachable files - they may be dead code that can be removed
+2. Review unreachable files - they may be dead code that can be removed
-2. Ensure all route handlers are properly connected to controllers/services
+3. Ensure all route handlers are properly connected to controllers/services
-3. Consider refactoring files with high import counts (>10) to reduce coupling
+4. Consider refactoring files with high import counts (>10) to reduce coupling
-4. Monitor files imported by many others - changes will have wide impact
+5. Monitor files imported by many others - changes will have wide impact
-5. Use this flow map for impact analysis before making changes
+6. Use this flow map for impact analysis before making changes